sakshamyep/QuickMusic/README.md

 ✅ Simple and easy to use.

-✅ Youtube, Spotify, AppleMusic, Soundcloud support.
+✅ Spotify, YouTube, AppleMusic, Soundcloud support.

+✅ Autoplay and Lyrics feature.

-✅ Autoplay, Lyrics, Playlists support.
+✅ Albums, Artists, Playlists support.

 # Requirements

-Nodejs v20 or higher.
+1. Nodejs v20 or higher.

-discord.js v14.18.0
+2. discord.js v14.18.0

-At least 500mb+ ram for both lavalink and bot.
+5. At least 500mb+ ram for both lavalink and bot.

-Must enable message-content-intent from discord developers portal.
+6. Must enable message-content-intent from discord developers portal.

+7. Must set Spotify credentials in .env

-In order to use Spotify or Applemusic playlists, tracks via URL make sure your lavalink has required setup/plugins else only Youtube and Soundcloud will work by default.
+8. In order to use Spotify, AppleMusic through URL for playlists, albums make sure your lavalink has required plugins, if not then only YouTube and Soundcloud will work by default.
+The current lavalink given in .env supports these sources, it's recommended that you should not change it unless you have a working lavalink.

 # Setup